Mags713/HybridProject_2026/README.md

 - PixyResults.Rmd

-Scripts that have been properly edited and annotated thus far:\
+>Scripts that have been properly edited and annotated thus far:
-  FinalMap.R
+  - FinalMap.R
+  - BWA_2.slurm
+  - Sorting.slurm